surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 A variable that is defined as global is accessed anywhere in the report. it is et of statementstheta can be used ion set of

-one global func shall be refered from another global frunction but shopuld nnot be cicul **Getting Started :**
+one global func shall be refered from another global frunction but shopuld nnot be cicular.
+**Getting Started :**
 >Path :  Settings-->click on global functions.
  1. Click on Add-Functions to create new function.